SamLam140330/DigitalRecognizeAI/README.md

 # DigitalRecognizeAI

-Just a sample AI for digital recognition using Python Tensorflow
+Just an AI for simple digital recognition